KamilMakiela/Python-SFA/README.md

 examples/
 ```

-## Project Background
+## Project Background and development status

-This Python implementation is based on code developed for a broader MATLAB project on stochastic frontier Bayesian model averaging.
-The MATLAB implementation includes the full model-search and Bayesian model-averaging procedures, whereas this Python package currently focuses on single-model estimation.
+This Python implementation is based on code developed for a broader MATLAB project on Bayesian model averaging in SFA.
+The MATLAB implementation includes the model search and Bayesian model averaging procedures, whereas this Python package currently focuses on a single-model estimation.

 MATLAB package: